rsyslog/rsyslog-doc/source/concepts/queues.rst

 queue may have a too large static memory footprint in such cases.

 **In general, it is advised to use LinkedList mode if in doubt**.
-The processing overhead compared to FixedArray is low and may be outweigh by the reduction in memory use.
+The processing overhead compared to FixedArray is low and may be outweighed by the reduction in memory use.
 Paging in most-often-unused pointer array pages can be much slower than dynamically allocating them.